jakroth/mega65_OS/README.md

 Uses the Kick-C compiler and the xmega65 emulator.
 Both need to be installed to run these files.

-The src_kc folder contains code written in kickC, and handles:
--Bootstraping and hardware initialisation
+The src_kc folder contains code written in kickC, and handles:/n -Bootstraping and hardware initialisation
 -Application Binary Interfaces
 -Process Descriptor Blocks and context switching